DfirJos/DNS-tracer/README.md

 # DNS-tracer
 This PowerShell script helps analysts track down internal endpoints that are querying (for example) malicious domains.
-It can be hard for analysts to trace internal endpoints that are querying malicious domains solely based on an alert, especially when there is no proper set-up in place that can help with this.
+It can be hard for analysts to track these endpoints solely based on an alert, especially when there is no proper set-up in place that can help with this.
 It is not uncommon that the triggered alert states the Source IP address of the DNS-server as the culprit that is querying malicious domains, while actually the true source is an endpoint behind the DNS-server.

 ## Prerequisites